 she called she said it needed a trackpad

-and wanted to know what that would cost.
+and wanted to know what a replacement

+would cost.
 Said a rock fell on it.

 nothing salvageable in the wreckage.

 keyboard was kaput, no video out and only